The Doctrine of Co-Crucifixion Pastor A.W. Weckeman Sept. 2020

 “Know ye not, that so many of us as were baptized into Jesus Christ were baptized into his death?
 Therefore we are buried with him by baptism into death: that like as Christ was raised up from the dead by the glory of the Father, even so we also should walk in newness of life” (Rom.6:3-4).

 The baptism spoken of in the above verse does NOT refer to water baptism!
 There are several baptisms mentioned in the Bible, some physical and some spiritual, consider, (Acts 1:5) “For John truly baptized with water; but ye shall be baptized with the Holy Ghost…”

 It is impossible for sinners to enter the Body of Christ by being immersed in water.
 Sin is an internal problem, a problem of the heart.
 No amount of water applied to the exterior can change the interior.
-Believers water baptism is symbolic; a picture of a spiritual transformation, an outward manifestation of an inward spiritual reality.
+Believers water baptism is symbolic; a picture of a spiritual transformation (a spiritual regeneration involving the Word of God and the Holy Spirit), an outward manifestation of an inward spiritual reality.

 Most believers readily understand that they have been resurrected into a new life by trusting Christ for salvation “Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new.”
 (2 Cor.
 5:17)…yet very few seem to fully understand how that was accomplished; nor do they comprehend that resurrection into a new life is only one part of a three-part reality.
 Remember, baptism has three elements; death, burial, and resurrection.

 All born again believers, are in fact, not only resurrected into a new life (made spiritually alive) “in Christ” but also baptized (or placed into) HIS DEATH at Calvary.
 Thereby uniting us with His death, burial, and resurrection, so that ALL He experienced on the cross (and that which followed) is imputed (accredited) to us.
 As will be explained: In reality, we are as DEAD as Christ was because we were in Him when He died!

 The Spiritual Revelation